Who We Are

 Marilyne Njuraita is a graduate student and social justice advocate based in Brooklyn, New York.
 She is currently pursuing a Master of Social Work (MSW) degree with a focus on public policy analysis at Columbia University.
 Her passion for social justice, particularly for marginalized and systems-impacted communities, is a driving force in her work and advocacy.
 Marilyne holds a Bachelor of Arts degree in Sociology from Howard University, where she also completed a double minor in Swahili and Community Development.

+In addition to her academic pursuits, Marilyne is deeply involved in various professional and volunteer roles that reflect her commitment to social change.
+She is interested in community organizing, fundraising, and supporting parents and families impacted by carceral and the family policing system.
+In her internship with JMACForFamilies, Marilyne supports legislative efforts, engages in mutual aid through the Center for Mothers, and other initiatives focused on education, advocacy, and policy reform.
 Driven by a passion for social justice, Marilyne's diverse experience spans across various organizations, including the Justice Arts Coalition, Ìpàdé, the American Association of Colleges of Nursing, Voices for a Second Chance, the ACLU, Together for Girls, On Earth Peace, the Greater Washington Partnership, Street Smart Collaborative, the Vinyl Institute, HBCU First, and Catholic Charities, showcasing her expertise in communications, development, community engagement, and program support.
 She currently works as a Graduate Assistant at Columbia University, where she coordinates events, manages content creation, and supports the Office of Student Life.